KoellenspergerLab/MeXpose/README.md

 ## Segmentation

 MeXpose is focused around single-cell analysis.
 In order to extract single-cell data as well as for several visualisations a greyscale segmentation mask is required.
-We recommend using (a recent version of) Cellpose as we find it performs very well and works reliably while additionally allowing annotating and training in a user-friendly GUI.
+We recommend using (a recent version of) Cellpose as we find it performs very well and works reliably while additionally allowing annotation and training in a user-friendly GUI.

-Visit the [Cellpose github](https://github.com/MouseLand/cellpose?tab=readme-ov-file#installation) for installation instructions and their [documentation](https://cellpose.readthedocs.io/en/latest/) for additioanl information.
+Visit the [Cellpose github](https://github.com/MouseLand/cellpose?tab=readme-ov-file#installation) for installation instructions and their [documentation](https://cellpose.readthedocs.io/en/latest/) for additional information.

 You can also try Cellpose-SAM here:
 - [Try cellpose-sam](https://huggingface.co/spaces/mouseland/cellpose)